ramlaxman/linux-sysadmin-interview-questions/README.md

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.
+* What does the term "DevOps" mean to you?
+* "Hard"/hands-on/SRE vs
+* "Soft"/Three Ways/Theory of Constraints/philosophy of DevOps
+* Describe your experience with task management
+  - Agile
+  - Kanban
+  - Waterfall
+* What drew you to DevOps
+* Describe the most challenging situation that you were faced with and how did you fix it?
+* How do you stay current?

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>